Liamohainnin/Pands-Project/README.md

 Usage

 Reads the Iris.csv file into data frame.

 Plots all variables as Histograms.

 Save plots of all variables to png file in local directory.

 Generates a summary of all the variables in the Iris Dataset.

-Exports summary of all the variables in the Iris Dataset to csv file .
+Exports summary of all the variables in the Iris Dataset to csv file.

-Generates scatterplot of each pair of variables in the Iris Dataset Saves scatterplot of each pair of variables to png file in local directory.
+Generates scatterplot of each pair of variables in the Iris Dataset.

+Saves scatterplot of each pair of variables to png file in local directory.

 Generates a summary of all the variables in the Iris Dataset grouped by Species.

 Outputs a Horizontal bar chart of the variables with sub plots showing variables grouped by species together to a png file in local directory.